SoFi Review: Save Money on Your Student Loans

 This post may contain affiliate links.
 Please read my disclosure page for more info.

 Unless you live under a rock, you know student loans are a major problem in our society.
-The average student loan debt, according to the Wall Street Journal, is $35,000 for the 2015 class.
+The average student loan debt for a 2016 graduate was over $37,000, according to CBS News .
 I had $20,000 in student loan debt when I got my piece of paper – and that was almost 20 years ago.

-If you have student loans you’re struggling with, hopefully this SoFi review will give you some ideas of how to save money repaying your student loans.
+If you have student loans you want to pay off, hopefully this SoFi review will give you some ideas of how to save money repaying your student loans.

 Does it Always Make Sense to Refinance Your Student Loans?

 We hear a lot about consolidating or refinancing student loans.
 That’s for good reason as either can save you a significant amount of money.
 Take a look at the current rates (older loans will likely have higher rates) for some of the more common student loans, according to StudentAid.gov:

 If you have the average student loan debt of $37,000 that can lead to a significant amount of money.
 You will want to find ways to lower that interest rate to pay less over the life of the loan.
 That is the route I took through a federal direct consolidation.
 I don’t remember the rate, but it did save a fair amount of money each month.
 That extra money just went back towards the loan repayment to pay them off quicker.

 That being said, it may not always make sense to consolidate or refinance your student loans.
 Some of those reasons are:

 - When you receive benefits through your current loan arrangement.
 For instance, certain fields of work (like teachers or those in public service) may have access to income based repayment plans.
 You also may have access to other deferment options due to job loss.
 In those instances the benefits of a lower interest rate may not make sense.